Club News

 United States of America

 We have an alternating meeting schedule.
 1st Tues at 8am at Wagner Restaurant (124 E Elm).
-2nd & 3rd Tuesdays at noon at Lakeside Country Club (145 Rt 54 E Lake Rd).
+2nd & 3rd Tuesdays at noon at Outlet 111 Liberty Street Penn Yan NY.

 S